 When ceramic items are damaged or broken, they can come to us in a variety of pieces and fragments.
 Whether a ceramic item has been chipped once, cracked in two, or smashed into many pieces, we can achieve a seamless result.

-At just over 2 square ft and almost 2 inches thick, the tablet was reasonably heavy for its size.
+At just over two square feet and almost two inches thick, the tablet was reasonably heavy for its size.

 Our conservators are used to repairing broken ceramics with many variables to consider, such as its fragility, the materials used, size and weight.
 The clay tablet was a very unique piece, and our specialist team took the first steps to its restoration with an assessment.

 The split happened right down the centre of the tablet and into two pieces without any additional substantial fragments.
 This meant that no new sizeable pieces would need to be created and re-adhered to the tablet.